gicodes/afro-fashion/af-client/README.md

 ## collection

-The collection holds .jsx and .scss components responsible for categorizing data for the application's UI.
+The collection holds .tsx and .scss components responsible for categorizing data for the application's UI.

 ## directory

-The directory is a single, integral .jsx component responsible for reacting and rendering of the collection components.
+The directory is a single, integral .tsx component responsible for reacting and rendering of the collection components.

 ## products

-The products hold .jsx and .scss components dynamically used and rendered throughout the application's UI.
+The products hold .tsx and .scss components dynamically used and rendered throughout the application's UI.

 ## routes